Invoice Factoring for Service Providers

 Invoice Factoring: Invoice factoring is one of the most flexible and convenient funding sources available for small businesses.
 The process involves selling your unpaid accounts receivable to a factoring company in return for a percentage of their value upfront.
 The factoring company will often handle collecting payment for the invoices, and once all of your customers have settled their accounts, the factoring company will reimburse you the remaining balance (minus a small factoring fee).

-Invoice factoring not only gives you an advance on money that is already owed to your business, but it also relieves strain on your collections department and gives you the financial freedom you need to cover essential expenses such as payroll, equipment, and growth.
-The application requirements are minimal, and payment is almost instant, so you can get funding without jumping through the numerous hurdles of traditional financing.
+Invoice factoring can help with an advance on money that is already owed to your business, but it also relieves strain on your collections department and gives you the immediate cash flow you need to cover essential expenses such as payroll, equipment, and growth.
+The application requirements are minimal, and payment is almost instant, so you can get the funding amount you need without jumping through the numerous hurdles of traditional financing.

 If you would like to learn more about invoice factoring for service providers, or you’re in the market for a factoring company to partner with, Factoring Companies Canada is a directory of the best factors in the country.